jlnovais/JN.Authentication/JN.Authentication/README.md

 }
 ```
 `ChallengeResponseBasic` and `ChallengeResponseApikey` are delegates called before a 401 response is sent to the client.
+They can be to change the result (including response content type).

 On your controllers add the `Authorize` atribute and choose the Authentication Scheme ("Basic" or "ApiKey")